 The structure should be slightly tilted anywhere between 18 to 36 degrees.

-4. Erect The Panels
+4. Erect the Panels

 The installation team will clamp the solar panels to the aluminium frame.
 At first, they are set up loosely to leave room for adjustment.
 After all the panels are positioned, they are tightly secured to the aluminium frame.